treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 ## Using an Object Passed from the Controller

 In order to display the export object passed from the controller, as with ERB, you can use it after fetching by tfetch() macro or T_FETCH() macro.
-When msg can export an object of QString type, you can describe as follows.
+When msg can export an object of QString type, you can describe as follows:

 ```
  @hello : tfetch(QString, msg);  eh(msg);